pierreprinetti/go-junit/README.md

 ## Credit

-This work is based on [jstemmer/go-junit-report](https://github.com/jstemmer/go-junit-report).
+This work is based on [jstemmer/go-junit-report](https://github.com/jstemmer/go-junit-report), which is Copyright (c) 2012 Joel Stemmer.